 There really isn't that much to the Node Graph as such.
-Its just a blank sheet onto much the Nodes are arranged.
+Its just a blank sheet onto which the Nodes are arranged.
+Consider it a canvas onto which you paint.
 Perhaps more than any other aspect on Nuke, knowing the keystrokes makes a lot of difference to how easy it is to use.

 Node tree layout

 It is, however, possible to lay the nodes out in Node Graph in many different ways.
 It consideration is not given to how it is done, then your working life can be made very bothersome.
 If you work collaboratively then this can make the lives of other people bothersome as well.
 If your co-workers have a set of house rules then I propose that you learn them asap, unless you want co-workers pissing in your coffee.
 In OART1035 you are to follow the script tidiness conventions laid out in here.

 All of Nuke's nodes are stored in the Toolbar.
 However, if the 'Tab' key is pressed whilst the user is within the Node Graph, then the charming tab menu appears.
 As the user starts typing a list of Nodes appear in a drop-down menu.
 The arrow keys will navigate down or up the list and a hit on the enter key will summon that node.

 Remember: scripts are not just meant to function, they are also meant to be read (by colleagues, by yourself and by your poor Nuke teacher).
 Reading scripts within the Node Graph is, for the most part, a fairly logical process.
 A script functions as a set of sequential actions from the top of the node tree, running downwards: e.g. Read followed by Multiply followed by Write.
 There is, however, a lot of hidden nuance to a script, a lot of which is found in some subtle niceties of the node interface.

 In the set of nodes below.
 Through color and icons, each node tells us what changes there have been to the node stream: